Mindanao, Philippines

 When is durian season?

-August through October is peak durian season.
+August to October is peak durian season.
 The city has dedicated durian markets where the smell is overwhelming.
 Magsaysay Park has the most famous vendors.

 Can I climb Mt.
 Apo?